uber/charlatan/docs/index.rst

 far as even though it's designed to work out of the box with SQLAlchemy models, it can work with pretty much anything else.

+**Why Charlatan?** Since "charlatan" used to define "an itinerant seller of supposed remedies", we thought it would be a good name for a library providing fixtures for tests.
+Credit for the name goes to Zack Heller.

 Contents
 --------